 Nearly all patients diagnosed with pleural mesothelioma are able to receive some form of treatment for their illness.
 While there is currently no cure for mesothelioma, patients have been able to extend initial prognosis through advanced mesothelioma treatment regimens currently being developed at clinics and cancer centers across the United States.

-Surgical resection is difficult in pleural mesothelioma patients when the disease is diagnosed in later stages because at that time the tumor has typically metastasized to other areas of the body like the abdominal cavity and lymph nodes.
-However, in early stage diagnoses, surgery can absolutely be utilized to slow the advance of mesothelioma disease.
+Surgical resection is difficult in pleural mesothelioma patients when the disease is diagnosed in later stages because at that time the tumor has typically metastasized to other areas of the body such as the abdominal cavity and lymph nodes.
+However, in early-stage diagnoses, surgery can absolutely be utilized to slow the advance of mesothelioma disease.

 Common surgical procedures utilized in the management of malignant mesothelioma are pneumonectomy and extrapleural pneumonectomy.
-Pneumonectomy is a general procedure utilized not only in patients of malignant mesothelioma, but also for those battling lung cancers or related lung conditions.
-Pleurectomy involves the removal of a either a portion of or the entire affected lung in patients.
-Extrapleural pneumonectomy is a more comprehensive procedure that is more tailored to mesothelioma patients and involves the removal of the entire affected lung, the pleura, the diaphragm, and the pericardium, which is the mesothelial lining that surrounds the heart cavity.
+Pneumonectomy is a general procedure conducted not only in patients with malignant mesothelioma, but in those battling lung cancers or related lung conditions.
+Pleurectomy involves the removal of either a portion of the lung or the entire affected lung in patients.
+Extrapleural pneumonectomy is a more comprehensive procedure that is typically tailored to mesothelioma patients and involves the removal of the entire affected lung, the pleura, the diaphragm, and the pericardium, which is the mesothelial lining that surrounds the heart cavity.